 • Location: Beech Grove Branch

-• Description: School-aged children who are beginning or reluctant readers are invited to read to a non-judgmental registered therapy dog who loves to listen to stories – on the first Tuesday evening of each month!
-Spaces are limited, so please visit the Beech Grove Branch to register your young reader in person.
+• Description: School-aged children who are beginning or reluctant readers are invited to read to a non-judgmental registered therapy dog who loves to listen to stories.
+Spaces are limited.
+Please call or visit the Beech Grove Branch to register your young reader in person.

 • No Registration Required.